dotnet/csharplang/proposals/csharp-9.0/records.md

 Record types are reference types, similar to a class declaration.
 It is an error for a record to provide a `record_base` `argument_list` if the `record_declaration` does not contain a `parameter_list`.
+At most one partial type declaration of a partial record may provide a `parameter_list`.
+It is an error for a `parameter_list` to be empty.

 Record parameters cannot use `ref`, `out` or `this` modifiers (but `in` and `params` are allowed).